 Freshwater aquarium sharks offer a fascinating mid-spectrum body shape when compared to Asian dragon-like bettas and classic goldfish-cracker-shaped fish like tiger barbs.

-While these fish are not related to marine sharks, they do have fin structures and body shapes that remind people of true sharks.
+Author Note: While these fish are not related to marine sharks, they do have fin structures and body shapes that remind people of true sharks.
 Fortunately, freshwater sharks are nowhere near as big or as dangerous as their namesakes!

 Since most freshwater sharks are either related to catfish or other barbs, I thought it might be useful to compare some of the more interesting ones from each family in this article.